-2. VERIFICATION
+2. VERIFICATION/CERTIFICATION OF ELIGIBILITY

 The following rules shall be used to verify the eligibility of business enterprises owned and controlled by women, minority, LGBT, or persons with disabilities for participation in procurement contracts under the Commission's Supplier Diversity Program.
+Disabled veterans are addressed in a separate section herein.